 The college also has an Alleghany County center in Sparta and an Ashe County campus in Jefferson which was elevated to multi-campus status in 2008.
 In 2009, an addition to Daniel Hall on the Wilkes Campus provided classroom and lab space for an applied technology center, and classroom space was added through renovation and an expansion of the shipping and receiving building.
 Also in 2009 the Wilkes Early College High School opened on the Wilkes Campus of the college.
 In 2011, Randolph Hall was expanded to add a fitness center.
-The beauty of the Wilkes Campus landscape and gardens was affirmed in 1987 by being selected for the National Register of Public Gardens.
+An Automotive Technology Complex is under construction and scheduled for completion before the end of the 2012-2013 academic year.